(This post may contain affiliate links. Please read our disclosure policy for more information.)

 What the Kids Say About Hiking Kruger Rock Trail

 With so many incredible hikes near us, we won’t always get a chance to repeat a trail.
-Because this one is a relatively quick hike with incredible rewards, we’ve already hit this one again.
+We’ve already hit this one again because this one is a relatively quick hike with fantastic rewards.

 Plus, the kids love it too:

 “I liked resting on top of the rock.”

 “It was kind of hard, but not really because it was short.”

 “It was fun to see the Stanley [Hotel] from the mountain.”

 Since the Kruger Rock Trail is not a full-day hike, there will be plenty of time to head into town to explore Estes Park afterward.